-No Access Points, other than those provided by the organization, may be turned on during the tournament.
+No Access Points, other than those provided by the organization, and the ones used by the robots that are currently playing may be turned on during the tournament games.

 Each team has to provide, together with other team qualification materials, a list of all MAC addresses they intend to use during the tournament, with explicit indication of those that will be used for wireless communication.